 This may sound obvious.
 It does at least to translators.
 But many people think a translation will necessarily read awkwardly and sound foreign.
 I know I did before I became a translator.
 Maybe we have this idea because when a translator succeeds, you don’t know you’re reading a translation.

 In any case, a translation doesn’t have to sound like one.
 And my message to buyers of translations would be to demand the highest quality of specialised writing from your translation provider.

 In the same vein, I think a translation should be usable, useful and understandable.
 But that’s another story you can read about here.

 But can I help you?

 By now I’m sure you get the picture.
-My main focus is legal, business and marketing translation.
+My main focus is legal, business, marketing and IT translation.
 So I may be able to help you if you: